I am already a student at the Faculty of Education:

 All resignations must be reported to the Schooling Department of the Faculty of Education, which will send you a form to complete, including all the information you need to know if you wish to cancel your enrolment.

-If you withdraw after September1, 2025, the refund is not automatic, but must be reviewed by an exemption commission.
-The deadline for returning the refund application is set by the University of Montpellier; for 2024-2025, this deadline was November1, 2024.
-The exemption commission meets every year in November.
-To request an exceptional refund, please contact the Education Department, which will provide you with a form entitled "Demande de remboursement exceptionnel des droits d'inscription" ("Request for exceptional refund of tuition fees").
-Please return this form with a detailed letter explaining why you have withdrawn from your course, as well as your bank details and receipt of payment.
+If you withdraw after September 1, 2026, reimbursement is not automatic but must be reviewed by an exemption committee.
+The deadline for submitting the refund application is set by the University of Montpellier authorities; for the 2025-2026 academic year, this deadline was October 31, 2025.
+The exemption committee meets every year in November.
+To apply for an exceptional refund, you must contact the registrar's office of the Faculty of Education, which will provide you with the "Request for Exceptional Refund of Tuition Fees" form.
+You must return this form along with a letter explaining in detail and with supporting arguments the reasons for your withdrawal from the program, as well as your bank details and your paid receipt.

-For the CVEC, the procedure is carried out directly online, on the https://cvec.etudiant.gouv.fr/ website.
+For the CVEC, the procedure is carried out directly online, on the website https://cvec.etudiant.gouv.fr/.

 If you have paid your tuition fees before receiving notification from CROUS that you have been awarded a scholarship, you are entitled to a refund.
 To do so, contact the Montpellier Faculty of Education's schooling department, which will send you the form to complete and return, together with the corresponding supporting documents.